dotnet/csharplang/proposals/csharp-8.0/ranges.md

 - The type has an accessible member named `Slice` which has two parameters of type `int`.
 - The type does not have an instance indexer which takes a single `Range` as the first parameter.
 The `Range` must be the only parameter or the remaining parameters must be optional.

-For such types, the language will bind as if there is an index member of the form `T this[Range range]` where `T` is the return type of the `Slice` method including any `ref` style annotations.
+For such types, the language will bind as if there is an indexer member of the form `T this[Range range]` where `T` is the return type of the `Slice` method including any `ref` style annotations.
 The new member will also have matching accessibility with `Slice`.

 When the `Range` based indexer is bound on an expression named `receiver`, it will be lowered by converting the `Range` expression into two values that are then passed to the `Slice` method.
-For discussion purposes, lets use the example of `receiver[expr]`.
+For discussion purposes, let's use the example of `receiver[expr]`.

-The first argument of `Slice` will be obtained by converting the typed expression in the following way:
+The first argument of `Slice` will be obtained by converting the range typed expression in the following way:

 - When `expr` is of the form `expr1..expr2` (where `expr2` can be omitted) and `expr1` has type `int`, then it will be emitted as `expr1`.
 - When `expr` is of the form `^expr1..expr2` (where `expr2` can be omitted), then it will be emitted as `receiver.Length - expr1`.